Retail Tax on Heavy Trucks, Trailers, and Tractors

 Repairs and modifications.

-The tax does not apply to the sale or use of an article that has been repaired or modified unless the cost of the
+The tax doesn't apply to the sale or use of an article that has been repaired or modified unless the cost of the repairs

-repairs and modifications is more than 75% of the retail price of a comparable new article.
-This includes modifications that
+and modifications is more than 75% of the retail price of a comparable new article.
+This includes modifications that change

-generally does not apply to an article that was not subject to the tax when it was new.
+generally doesn't apply to an article that wasn't subject to the tax when it was new.

-The tax does not apply to the use by a person of a taxable article as material in the manufacture or production of,
+The tax doesn't apply to the use by a person of a taxable article as material in the manufacture or production of,

 or as a component part of, another article to be manufactured or produced by that person.
-Do not treat a person as engaged
+Don't treat a person as engaged

 in the manufacture of any article merely because that person combines the article with a: